python-trio/trio-amqp/docs/api.rst

 In this example, we just use the method "start_connection" to begin a communication with the server, which deals with credentials and connection tunning.

-If you're not using the default event loop (e.g. because you're using trio_amqp from a different thread), call trio_amqp.connect(loop=your_loop).

 The `AmqpProtocol` uses the `kwargs` arguments to configure the connection to the AMQP Broker: